London College of Communication: Building and location

 Since 1962, London College of Communication has been located in the centre of Elephant and Castle.
 The building expanded in 1973 to include the Design and Management School (now known as the 'Design School’) and in 2003 to accommodate the moving of the School of Media from Back Hill.

 The signage in the building was designed by alumni Domenic Lippa and his colleagues at Pentagram.
 The wayfinding design was a Gold Winner at the 2016 London Design Awards, as well as winning a Wood Pencil for Graphic Design/Wayfinding & Environmental Graphics at the 2016 D&AD Awards.

 The new London College of Communication site, March 2025.

 A new building is currently underway, with the current building due to be closed in 2027 and the new campus opening its doors in September of the same year.
 Approved by Southwark Council as part of urban development in Elephant & Castle, the building will be part of 3 lots replacing the 1960s shopping mall.
-The construction is built out by Multiplex, with the new university’s 45000 sqm fit-out strategy designed by architecture firm Allies and Morrison.
+The construction is built out by Multiplex, with the new university’s shell and core designed by architecture firm Allies and Morrison and the 45,000 sqm fit-out strategy designed by architecture firm Perkins&Will.

 The first two floors of the new building will be open to the public, with a community space for events and student showcases, and will sit alongside new shops, restaurants, rental homes, and the new Elephant & Castle London Underground station entrance.
 The current building will be redeveloped into almost 500 new homes, retail and leisure, and a cultural centre.

 Education

 London College of Communication is structured into three schools: Design, Media and Screen.
-As well as offering undergraduate, postgraduate and research courses, the College also offers a Diploma in Professional Studies (DPS).
+As well as offering undergraduate, postgraduate and research courses, the college also offers a diploma in Professional Studies (DPS).
 The MPhil and PhD courses at London College of Communication are a part of the University of the Arts London’s Doctoral School, based in High Holborn.

 Design School

-The Design School originated from the Department of Design, assembled by William Stobbs during the College’s time as the London School of Printing and Graphic Arts.
+The Design School originated from the Department of Design, assembled by William Stobbs during the college’s time as the London School of Printing and Graphic Arts.
 This department established the first ever undergraduate course in graphic design to exist in Britain.

-At the time, the primary focus of the College was printing, with a much smaller focus on design.
+At the time, the primary focus of the college was printing, with a much smaller focus on design.
 Staff of the original department included renowned poster designer Tom Eckersley, who later became the head of the department for 20 years, and the designer of the London Underground map, Harry Beck.
 Today, the Design School has grown into one of the largest departments of the current College.
 Ian Mclaren and Tony Pritchard’s book, Modernist Graphic Design in Britain 1945–1980 (2024), lists the Design School at London College of Communication as one of the top influential schools for the subject of Design.

 Undergraduate and postgraduate courses offered by the Design School come under the following streams: Branding and Design Innovation, Graphic Design Communication, Interaction Design and Visual Communication.

 The current Dean of Design is Professor Brian Lucid.